rust-lang/rfcs/text/3476-expose-fn-type.md

 # Motivation
 [motivation]: #motivation

+### DasLixou

 I was trying to make something similar to bevy's system functions.
 And for safety reasons, they check for conflicts between SystemParams, so that a function requiring `Res<A>` and `ResMut<A>` [panic](https://github.com/bevyengine/bevy/blob/main/crates/bevy_ecs/src/system/system_param.rs#L421).

 Then after I heard about axum's [`#[debug_handler]`](https://docs.rs/axum/latest/axum/attr.debug_handler.html) I wanted to do something similar to my copy of bevy systems, so that I get compile time errors when there is a conflict.
 I wanted even more, I wanted to force the user to mark the function with a specific proc attribute macro in order to make it possible to pass it into my code and call itself a system.

 For that, I would need to mark the type behind the function item, for example, with a trait.

+### madsmtm

+In Swift, some functions have an associated selector that you can access with [`#selector`](https://developer.apple.com/documentation/swift/using-objective-c-runtime-features-in-swift).

+In my crate `objc2`, it would be immensely beautiful (and useful) to be able to do something similar, e.g. access a function's selector using something like `MyClass::my_function::Selector` or `selector(MyClass::my_function)`, instead of having to know the selector name (which might be something completely different than the function name).

 # Terminology